-I stumbled upon a pleasant new feature for those who like their downloads compact and fast.
+I’ve stumbled upon a pleasant new feature for those who like their downloads compact and fast.
 The built-in Archive Utility on Mac OS X 10.10 “Yosemite” now supports decompressing/extracting from the highly efficient XZ compression format.

 XZ is a file format that uses the highly efficient LZMA compression algorithm.
 On most files, it will produce files that are much smaller than those of the venerable ZIP format.

-Archive Utility have added support for the file extensions .xz for XZ files, and .txz and .tar.xz for TAR archives compressed in an XZ file.
+Archive Utility has added support for the file extensions .xz for XZ files, and .txz and .tar.xz for TAR archives compressed in an XZ file.
 XZ only supports a single file so another format, like TAR, must be used to create an archive to contain multiple files in one compressed file.

-It turns out the XZ support in OS X 10.10 is kind of broken.
+It turns out the XZ support in Mac OS X 10.10 is kind of broken.
 Single-file XZ file streams like those created by XZ Utils, 7zip, and other popular compression utilities are entirely unsupported.

 Only XZ files containing a TAR archive are supported.
-OS X insist that there must be a TAR archive inside XZ files or it will choke on it.
+Mac OS X insists that there must be a TAR archive inside XZ files or it will choke on it.
 A TAR archive can contain a single file, so that can be used to work around the issue for compressing individual files.